 The effects of catheter ablation aren’t immediate.
 It may take up to three months for the targeted tissue to finish scarring so you experience the full benefits of the procedure.
 That means you may still occasionally experience an irregular heartbeat during these three months, but it does usually go away.

 Once you heal, Dr. Helmy assesses how the catheter ablation has helped your arrhythmia.
 Though you may no longer need to take medication to regulate the rhythm of your heart, Dr. Helmy may recommend continuing to take blood thinners to reduce your risk of developing blood clots.
 In the long term, catheter ablation is most effective when you follow a heart-healthy lifestyle, including a diet high in fruits and vegetables with regular exercise.

-To learn more about catheter ablation and how Dr. Helmy in his Los Angeles and Torrance, California, locations can help you, call or click today.
+To learn more about catheter ablation and how Dr. Helmy in his Los Angeles, California, locations can help you, call or click today.

 Call today to schedule a Catheter Ablation appointment.
 310-672-8209